 If you wish to donate to this fund, we welcome contributions here and thank you wholeheartedly.

-If you wish to apply for a scholarship for IGLA 2019, applications will be available here soon.
+If you wish to apply for a scholarship for IGLA 2019, applications are available here.